Pull Your Own Wagon

 When the bad feelings won't go away, we need to tell the people who take care of us that we need to see our Doctor for a check up.

 Gertie is a nickname for Gertrude.
 She was named after a woman who knew the meaning of fighting for survival.
-We don't know what Gertie's real name is because she was abused and abandoned when she was around one year old.
+We don't know what Gertie's real name is because she was abused and abandoned when she was one year old.

 Gertrude learned first hand about worries and how to survive through the worst of traumas.
 She wants to share with you what her lessons in life have taught her.